ids/mariadb-galera-k8s/README.md

 There is also two variants of deployment:

-* Without Backup Agent
+* __Without__ Integrated Backup Agent
-* With Integrated NFS Backup Agent
+* __With__ Integrated NFS Backup Agent

 ## VMware PKS

-For VMware PKS it is important to make sure you have defined the storage class.
-The examples use __vmware-thin__ (available in the __etc__ folder), but this can be adjusted in the configuration file.
+For VMware PKS it is important to make sure you have defined the storage class as it uses the vSphere volume storage driver for docker for the persistent volumes.
+The examples use the __vmware-thin__ storage class (available in the __etc__ folder), but this can be adjusted in the configuration file.

 __Important__ that the VMware storage driver is __NOT__ marked as default as it doesn't handle NFS and iSCSI intrinsic volumes properly.
 Run the following command to __unset__ the vSphere storage driver as the default: